 You complete the project in your own time, at work.
 The rest of the course can either be done online or at a training centre.

-The risk assessment hasn't changed despite lockdown - it's still focused on your place of work and you still complete it in the two weeks following your course.
+The risk assessment is focused on your place of work and you complete it in the two weeks following your course.

 You’ve got two weeks to complete the risk assessment project.